 Luckily this time I’d got it right and love running the sales.
 I’ve been doing it for four years now and I still love it.
 I have loads of wonderful regular buyers and sellers as well as the support of the other franchisees.
 Sale days are my favourite, there’s such a great buzz.

 The early days were hard work, getting the name known locally took time.
-Boy Child was at preschool so Girl Child and I spent our mornings visiting shops, nurseries, cafes and anyone else who would display our posters.
+Boy Child was at preschool so, apart from the day a week she spent with grandparents, Girl Child and I spent our mornings visiting shops, nurseries, cafes and anyone else who would display our posters.
 Over the years the children have visited venues with me, helped me hand out leaflets, put up banners with me and stuffed goodie bags for me.
 Now that they’re older they come and help on sale day.
 Boy Child loves helping on the refreshment stall and Girl Child helps to move tables and chairs.
 Over the years I’ve expanded from 20 stall sales to 45 and my buyers numbers have continued to increase.

 Finding something else I Loved!